 BUILD emerged over a decade ago as an initiative of the Education Department of the Church of Uganda (COU), the world’s second largest Anglican Church.
-But its story goes back further still, first to the mid-1990s, when that Church was seeking creative ways of equipping their many church leaders at the grassroots.
-The multitude of lay-readers, catechists and senior Christians are the de facto pastors of the Church.
-They are the leaders who are directly responsible for leading, teaching and caring for local churches in parishes that often have ten or more congregations overseen by a single vicar.
-In the case of the COU with its 35 dioceses this translates into thousands of local congregations that need leadership.
+But its story goes back much further.

+In the mid-1990s the COU was seeking creative ways to equip their many church leaders at the grassroots: the multitude of lay-readers, catechists and senior Christians who are the de facto pastors of the Church.
+These leaders are responsible for leading, teaching and caring for local churches within parishes in which a single vicar may oversee ten or more congregations.
+In the case of the COU and its 37 dioceses that translates into thousands of local congregations that need leadership.

 Why another training course?

 In responding to these needs various approaches from different organisations were field-tested.
 A group linked to the COU’s Education Directorate recognised both the strengths and the significant weaknesses in each system, and began to design something for their own context.

 The process began with a group from across Uganda listing Scriptures, themes and issues that were relevant to their experience of ministry there.
 The emphasis was on creating a flexible form of training that would be thoroughly biblical, theological, practical and local.
 Given the extent of the training needs this also meant developing scalable training, with built in multiplication: training-of-trainers as a foundation and in-service learning as its form.

 Having made an outline and tested some of the ideas, a curriculum development group gathered together at Uganda Martyrs Seminary, Namugongo (the site of the martyrdoms of 1874).

 The vision was to create ten training modules, containing a total of 150 learning units, with over 300 contact hours of resources.
 In 2009 the first participatory curriculum development workshop was held and the evolving group then met together for a week every six-months, with the aim of developing a draft training module at each workshop.